 Urgent partner city needs:

-This post will continue to be updated weekly with information about grants that CJP has given to community organizations through the CJP Coronavirus Emergency Fund.
+This post will continue to be updated periodically with information about grants that CJP has given to community organizations through the CJP Coronavirus Emergency Fund.